-While the tropical cyclone reached Category 5 (and was estimated to have return a period of 150 years), the eye of the cyclone passed 45 km away from the capital city, so the storm did not generate as much damage as it might have.
-The damage loss is estimated to have a return period of 40 years.
-Interestingly, the modelled physical losses estimated from the catastrophe risk model within six days after the event were commensurate with the estimated damage from the post-disaster loss assessment conducted a month later (US\$182 million versus US\$220 million).
+While the tropical cyclone reached Category 5 (and was estimated to have return a period of 150 years), the eye of the cyclone passed 45 km away from the capital city, so the storm did not generate as much damage as it might have otherwise.
+The damage loss assessment estimated the tropical cyclone to be a 1 in 40 year event.
+Interestingly, the modelled physical losses estimated from the catastrophe risk model within six days after the event were commensurate with the estimated damage from the post-disaster loss assessment conducted a month later (US\$182 million and US\$220 million, respectively).

-The relatively low payout is mainly due to the fact that Vanuatu had relatively low coverage (given that their premium was not very high).
+The relatively low payout is mainly due to the fact that Vanuatu purchased relatively low coverage for this insurance season, corresponding to a lower premium cost for that year.